PramodAhetti/devconnector/README.md

 # devconnector
-This is a web application for developer to share ideas and ask questions and can connect with each other
+This is a web application for developers to share ideas and ask questions and can connect with each other